Likheet/aetheria-customer-forms/README.md

 	- What type do you experience?
 (Always present, Only in T-zone, Occasional)

 - Oiliness
 	- What type do you experience?
-(T-zone only, Cheeks + T-zone, All over)
+(T-zone only, Cheeks + T-zone, All over) REMOVE AS IT IS ASKED IN THE BEGINNING

 - Dryness
 	- What type do you experience?
-(Tight/rough, Flaky, Cracks/peels)
+(Tight/rough, Flaky, Cracks/peels) REMOVE AS IT IS ASKED IN THE BEGINNING

 ### Section E — Lifestyle Inputs
 - What type of diet do you follow?
 (Balanced, Oily/Spicy, Vegetarian, High Sugar)